zoeyliu18/zoeyliu18.github.io/_pages/about.md

 Besides academic responsibilities, I proudly serve on the planning committee for [Advocates for Indigenous California Language Survival](https://aicls.org), and their biennial institute [Breath of Life](https://aicls.org/breath-of-life-institute/).

-My non-research interests are music, food, and simple methods, and in that order too.
+My real-life interests are music, food, and simple methods, and in that order too.

 <br>